knocklabs/knock-node-example-app/README.md

 # **Knock + Node.js example app**

-This example app uses [Knock](https://knock.app) to power cross channel notifications via email, an in-app feed, and Slack inside of a full-stack Node application, written in [Blitz.js](https://blitzjs.com/).
+This example app uses [Knock](https://knock.app) to power cross channel notifications via email and an in-app feed inside of a full-stack Node application, written in [Blitz.js](https://blitzjs.com/).
 It uses the [Knock Node SDK](https://github.com/knocklabs/knock-node) and [React in-app feed components](https://github.com/knocklabs/react-notification-feed).

 You can read more about this example app [in the Knock documentation](https://docs.knock.app/getting-started/example-app#nodejs-example-app).